Assess cognitive performance.

 Snyder, P., Jackson, C., Peterson, R., Khachaturian, A., Kaye, J., Albert, M., & Weintraub, S. (2011).
 Assessment of cognition in mild cognitive impairment: A comparative study.
 Alzheimer’s & Dementia, 7(3), 339-355. doi:10.1016/j.jalz.2011.03.009.

 - This assessment looked at varying testing batteries for assessing cognition.
-The authors list the ease of administration of the CAMCI-Research tasks, and unique incorporation of a virtual reality assessment as highlights.
+The authors list CAMCI’s ease of administration, and unique incorporation of a virtual reality assessment as highlights.

 - This research examined computerized cognitive assessment in primary care.
-It listed strengths of the CAMCI-Research tasks as being the use of both oral and visual instructions, the testing format, use of tasks involving a virtual environment and delayed verbal recall.
+It listed strengths of CAMCI as being the use of both oral and visual instructions, the testing format, use of tasks involving a virtual environment and delayed verbal recall.
 The study showed the potential for use in primary care.

 Tierney, M.C., Naglie, G., Upshur, R., Moineddin, R., Charles, J., Jaakkimainen, R.L.
 (2014).
 Feasibility and validity of the self-administered computerized assessment of mild cognitive impairment with older primary care patients.
 Alzheimer’s Disease and Associated Disorders, Octo-Dec;28(4):311-9.

-- Investigation of whether the CAMCI-Research tasks could be independently completed by older primary care patients.
-Results support the feasibility of using the CAMCI-Research tasks with older primary care patients.
+- Investigation of whether CAMCI could be independently completed by older primary care patients, and determination of optimal cut-off for CAMCI score for mild cognitive impairment against an independent neuropsychological reference standard.
+Results support the feasibility of using CAMCI with older primary care patients.

 CAMCI-Research software was validated on and is compatible with Surface Pro 3 and Surface Pro 4 tablet devices using default operating system/configuration settings as recommended by Windows 10.
 The minimum CAMCI-Research machine configuration is: